Jayasurya15/Home-page.github.io/README.md

 ## 💡 About

 This project is designed to showcase some of my favorite web-based projects.
 The site provides a fun and interactive way to explore these projects, with a visually engaging starry background created using Three.js.

+Along with web development, this hub also represents my learning journey as a student who is gradually moving toward stronger programming foundations, logical problem-solving, and an interest in data analysis concepts.

 ---